pulumi/pulumi-hugo/themes/default/content/docs/guides/pulumi-packages/how-to-author.md

 ## Write documentation

 We recommend authoring documentation to help others in the Pulumi community use your package.
-In your repository, there should be a `docs/` folder with a few template pages you can use that correspond to the various tabs on a package page in Pulumi Registry (like the [AWS Native](/registry/packages/aws-native/) package.
+In your repository, there should be a `docs/` folder with a few template pages you can use that correspond to the various tabs on a package page in Pulumi Registry (like the [AWS Native](/registry/packages/aws-native/) package).
 Use the guidance in the following sections to author content in these pages.

 ### Overview, installation, & configuration